goutham1993/PauseTime/README.md

 **Step 1: Verify Permissions**

-1. Open PauseTime app
+1. Open Reclaim app
 2. Check if you see "Please enable required permissions" message
 3. If yes, follow the prompts to grant both permissions

 **Step 2: Check Accessibility Service**

 1. Go to Android Settings → Accessibility
-2. Find "PauseTime" in the list
+2. Find "Reclaim" in the list
 3. Make sure it's **turned ON**
 4. If it was off, turn it ON and try again

 **Step 3: Check Overlay Permission**

-1. Go to Android Settings → Apps → PauseTime
+1. Go to Android Settings → Apps → Reclaim
 2. Tap "Display over other apps" or "Appear on top"
 3. Make sure permission is **allowed**

 **Step 4: Check Monitored Apps**

-1. Open PauseTime
+1. Open Reclaim
 2. Verify your apps are listed on the main screen
 3. If not, tap + button and select apps again